danr/reactive-lens/README.md

 # reactive-lens

-> A tiny library for pure, reactive and composable state.
+> A lightweight library for pure, reactive and composable state.

 ## Synopsis